-Mitigation Measures Timing and Methods Responsible Parties i.
-The project proponent shall limit all equipment and delivery truck idling times by shutting down equipment when not in use and reducing the maximum idling time to less than 3 minutes.
-The project proponent shall install clear signage regarding the limitation on idling time at the delivery driveway and loading areas and shall submit quarterly reports of violators to the District.
+Mi tigation Measures Timing and Methods Responsible Parties i.
+The project proponent shall limit all equipment and delivery Monitoring and Reporting: truck idling times by shutting down equipment when not in use Project Proponent and reducing the maximum idling time to less than 3 minutes.
+The project proponent shall install clear signage regarding the Verification: District limitation on idling time at the delivery driveway and loading areas and shall submit quarterly reports of violators to the District.
 This measure shall be enforced by the hotel and marina supervisors, and repeat violators shall be subject to penalties pursuant to California airborne toxics control measure 13 California Code of Regulations Section 2485.
-The project proponent shall submit evidence of the use of diesel reduction measures to the District's Development Services Department through annual reporting, with the first report due 1 year from the date of project completion. ii.
-The project proponent shall verify that all construction equipment is maintained and properly tuned in accordance with manufacturers' specifications.
-Prior to the commencement of construction activities, using diesel-powered vehicles or equipment, the project proponent shall verify that all vehicles and equipment have been checked by a certified mechanic and determined to be running in proper condition prior to admittance into the delivery driveway and loading areas.
+The project proponent shall submit evidence of the use of diesel reduction measures to the District's Development Services Department through annual reporting, with the first report due 1 year from The consist of project completion.
+11. I ne project proponent snall verify that all construction equipment is maintained and properly tuned in accordance with construction activities, using diagal neurorad vahialas or equipment the project proponent shall verify that all vehicles and equipment have been checked by a certified mechanic and determined to be running in proper condition prior to admittance into the delivery driveway and loading areas.
 The project proponent shall submit a report by the certified mechanic of the condition of the construction and operations vehicles and equipment to the District's Development Services Department prior to commencement of their use.
-Monitoring and Reporting: Project Proponent Verification: District MM-GHG-2: Comply with San Diego Unified Port District Climate Action Plan Measures.
-Effective opening day, the project proponent shall implement the following measures.
-No commercial drive-through shall be implemented.
-Reduce indoor water consumption by 20% lower than baseline buildings (defined by Leadership in Energy and Environmental Design [LEED] as indoor water use after meeting Energy Policy Act of 1992 fixture performance requirements) through use of low-flow fixtures in all hotel room and common area bathrooms.
-Compliance with Assembly Bill 939 and the City of San Diego's Recycling Ordinance shall be mandatory and shall include Method: Implement specific measures designed to be consistent with the District's Climate Action Plan Implementation: Project Proponent, District Monitoring and Reporting: Project Proponent Verification: District
+MN A-GHG-2: Comply with San Diego Unified Port District Climate Timing: Prior to project operation Implementation: Project Ac tion Plan Measures.
+Effective opening day, the project proponent Proponent, District sha Ill implement the following measures.
+Method: Implement specific measures • No commercial drive-through shall be implemented. designed to be consistent with the District's Monitoring and Reporting: • Reduce indoor water consumption by 20% lower than baseline Climate Action Plan Project Proponent buildings (defined by Leadership in Energy and Environmental Design [LEED] as indoor water use after meeting Energy Policy Verification: District Act of 1992 fixture performance requirements) through use of low-flow fixtures in all hotel room and common area bathrooms. • Compliance with Assembly Bill 939 and the City of San Diego's Recycling Ordinance shall be mandatory and shall include